FASworld is committed to:

 Encouraging the development of new programs for individuals with FASD and their families, women of childbearing age and their partners, and individuals struggling with alcohol and substance issues.

-Work locally, nationally and internationally, with other support groups, individuals and organizations, who indicate a common interest in some or all of these approaches to dealing with FASD.
+Work with other support groups, individuals and organizations, who indicate a common interest in some or all of these approaches to dealing with FASD.